How to Register for Classes

 9. All courses and sections that match your search criteria will appear on the search results page.
 Before moving on, let's look at a few details in the search results.

 First, the course code column contains the course code and section letter for the course.
-Different section letters simply indicate a unique time, meeting days, location, and professor.
+Different section letters simply indicate a unique time, meeting days, location, and/or professor.
 For example, while section A and section B of PSY213 are the same course, they are taught by different professors, in different times and places.
 This allows students to choose whatever section best fits their schedule.

 The seats open column displays a ratio of seats open to total seats in a classroom.
 This can appear confusing to some.
 If a ratio is 15/25 that doesn't mean that there are 15 students enrolled in that course, it means that there are 15 available seats in that course.